Tuesdays, 3:30-5:00, and by appointment

 Chris Heathwood (PhD, UMass, 2005) joined the Department in 2005 and works mainly in theoretical ethics.
 He also has interests in the philosophy of mind (in particular, the nature of pleasure and pain) and metaphysics.
 Most of his research has been on the topic of well-being, or of what things are of ultimate benefit and harm to us, and on various topics in metaethics.

 When he's not thinking about these topics or teaching about others, he is often hanging out with his two sons, Henry and Charlie, and wife, Nicki.
-When he's not doing that, he likes to listen to radio stories (which nowadays usually means podcasts), do Bikram yoga, play golf, watch baseball (Little League as much as MLB), or play guitar.
+When he's not doing that, he likes to listen to radio stories (which nowadays usually means podcasts), do Bikram yoga, play golf, watch baseball (Youth as much as MLB), or play music with his friends.

 - "Irreducibly Normative Properties," Oxford Studies in Metaethics 10 (2015): 216-244.